Protein powder is essential, especially if you want to buff up your muscles fast. It repairs damaged muscles and helps

 What to Mix with Protein Powder?

 Sometimes you need to experiment with new recipes to keep yourself from getting bored of even the best tasting protein powder drink.

 Drawing from my experience, water is the simplest and quickest way to mix protein powder with.
 Just put it to your shaker bottle and you are good to go.
 Despite its convenience, the taste can get boring even if you have a great tasting whey protein powder.

-Coconut water may give it some flavor.
+Coconut water may give your protein shake some flavor.
 According to information from Medical News Today, coconuts are high in unsaturated fat, which may be something you want to consider if you are on a weight loss program .
 (1)

 Milk is another easy and convenient choice to add to your protein powder mix.
-Just like using milk to make hot cocoa, it helps create a creamier texture.
-Options range from skim to 2% fat with the latter providing a creamier texture.
+Just like using cow's milk to make hot cocoa, it helps create a creamier texture.
+Options range from skim to 2% fat with the latter providing a creamier texture to your protein shake.

 Unlike water, it can also add more protein and nutritional value to your diet.
 There are tons of ingredients you can experiment with when mixing protein powder with milk.
 You may also want to consider soy, oat, or nut milks.

 They can contain more calories and sugars than cow’s milk though, so read the label to ensure that you are getting what you want after you mix protein powder.

 My personal favorite option is almond milk, it creates a creamy texture and unsweetened almond milk doesn’t even have added sugars.
 Try it on your own and let me know in the comments section of your feedback!